kbilsted/CodeQualityAndReadability/Articles/Design/WhenIOCContainersBecomesAnAntiPattern.md

 * No registering of interfaces to types.
 * No life-time management.
 * One less dependency to manage when building and deploying.
-* No potential upgrade hell when new versions of the framework are released.

 Make no mistake.
 We do a whole lot of dependency injection - we just don't employ an IOC framework.